rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 2. Select `Amazon` if relying on the above mechanism to set the provider ID.
 Otherwise, select **External (out-of-tree)** cloud provider, which sets `--cloud-provider=external` for Kubernetes components.

-3. Specify the `aws-cloud-controller-manager` helm chart as an additional manifest to install:
+3. Specify the `aws-cloud-controller-manager` Helm chart as an additional manifest to install:

 ```yaml
 spec: